books

 -PgAccess: A Graphical Client

 PgAccess is a graphical administration application for PostgreSQL.
 It is designed to be similar to PC database software like Microsoft Access.
-The interface allows ...
+The interface ...

 -Installation and basic configuration